-HOW TO IDENTIFY JAPANESE KNOTWEED THIS SUMMER.
+HOW TO IDENTIFY JAPANESE KNOTWEED THIS SUMMER

+Summer is the prime time to identify Japanese knotweed as it is in its growing season.
 If you do think you have Japanese knotweed on your property, it is important to act quickly as the best months for treatment are between August to October.
+Here is what to look out for:

 How to Identify Japanese Knotweed This Season